Mason Appleton

-Mason Appleton (born January 15, 1996) is an American professional ice hockey forward for the Detroit Red Wings of the National Hockey League (NHL).
+Mason Appleton (born January 15, 1996) is an American professional ice hockey player who is a forward for the Detroit Red Wings of the National Hockey League (NHL).

 Early life

 Appleton was born on January 15, 1996, in Green Bay, Wisconsin to parents Jim and Kim.
 He cites his father as the reason he began playing ice hockey.
 His younger cousin Collin also played ice hockey.

 Playing career

 Appleton was born and raised in Green Bay, Wisconsin, where he attended Ashwaubenon High School and Notre Dame Academy.
 During his freshman year at Ashwaubenon, he was the third-leading scorer with 15 goals with 23 assists.
 Appleton left for Notre Dame Academy (NDA) in 2011 where he played alongside his cousin Collin for the Tritons.
 During that season, he helped the Tritons win their first state championship after scoring the goal during the second overtime to beat Wausau West The following year, Appleton helped the NDA Tritons dominate Wisconsin high school hockey by winning their first 20 games before tying Green Bay United.
 During the season, he scored 20 goals and recorded 25 assists in 28 games.
 As a result of his play, he attended USA Hockey’s Select 17 Camp, recording 1 assist in five games during tournament play.

 In his senior year at NDA, Appleton led the Tritons with 70 points, earning Wisconsin Hockey Coaches Association all-state honors and was a finalist for player of the year.
 In May, Appleton was drafted third overall by the Tri-City Storm of the United States Hockey League (USHL), the highest a member of NDA had ever been drafted.
 At the time of his selection, he stood at 6-foot-2 and weighed 185-pound.
 Appleton finished his high school career with 66 goals and 110 assists.
 He played one season of junior ice hockey with the Tri-City Storm before joining the Michigan State Spartans in 2015.
 During his time in the USHL, Appleton was the league's sixth-leading scorer and third on the Storm with 28 assists.